juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_test_2.png"/>

 As a response, we get the ID and creation date of the blog.
+You can see that HTTPS was used to invoke the method.
+This is possible because the microservice generates a self-signed TLS security certificate.

 <img src="images/restful_blogs_test_3.png"/>